Quota/ow_workshops/README.md

 An improved version of the practice range.
 Originally by PMSJellies (known as Practice Range 2.2), with additions by Scales (known as Practice Range 3.3).

+Additions in my version:
+* Reinhard
+  * Add ability to charge
+  * All actions are now equally likley to happen (before: p(ult)=3/5, p(others)=1/5)
+  * TODO: Add function to switch between random actions and specific actions